JohanEstebanCuervo/tkinter_form/readme.md

 #### tkinter_form.Form.get()

 Arguments:

 Return:
     None
 Returns a dictionary with the same structure that was created which contains the values entered in the form.

 ##### Example

-    in [Fast Example](#fast-example) the get() function return:
+    in[Fast Example](#fast-example) the get() function return:

 ```python
 {